Indonesia issues emergency regulation to replace jobs law | Politics

 An emergency regulation is usually effective immediately, but must receive parliament's endorsement by the end of its next session to become permanent legislation.
 Parliament is due to return from recess on Jan.
 10 for what is typically a four-month session.

-Among the biggest controversies in the law were relaxed rules on severance pay, changes to the minimum wage formula, contract labour and outsourcing, and a stipulation that environmental studies be required only for high-risk investments.
-The emergency regulation introduces some changes to that law to reflect trade unions' demand, Airlangga said, including limiting outsourcing to certain sectors and adding a component for the formula used to set the minimum wage so that it would consider purchasing power.
+Among the biggest issues with the law were relaxed rules on severance pay, changes to the minimum wage formula, contract labour and outsourcing, and a stipulation that environmental studies be required only for high-risk investments.
+The emergency regulation introduces some changes to that law to reflect trade unions' demands, Airlangga said, including limiting outsourcing to certain sectors and adding a component for the formula used to set the minimum wage so that it would consider purchasing power.

-He also stressed the government had conducted more public consultations about the law since the court ruling.
-The Indonesian Employers Association and some unions said declined to comment until they saw the content of the regulation, which has yet to be made public.
+The contents of the decree have yet to be made public.
+Airlangga stressed the government had conducted more public consultations since the court ruling.

+Chairman of the Labour Party, Said Iqbal, said he backed the emergency regulation because with general elections in 2024, parliamentary debate could be held up and at risk of being influenced by corruption.
+He declined to comment on the content of the regulation but concurred that workers had been consulted by government officials and a business group over revisions in the law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)